lengyijun/smartscp/Readme.md

 2. filename contains ":"

 ## Notice
-not compatible with scp
+Not compatible with scp
-not a replacement of scp
+Not compatible with the same parameters as SCP

 ## Q&A
 ### Q: why not use `rsync --exclude=`